How To Calculate Your Ovuation Day

 |12||Thick mucus||Low LH||Rises by 0.4 to 1° Fahrenheit||No||No|

-If it starts on Day 8, the signs will start showing a day later.
-But because the ovulation calculator gives you a rather broad spectrum, to hit closer to home, look out for the physiological and psychological changes ovulation and the period leading up to it bring to your body.
-We have mentioned some of them here.
-Read on to find more about them in the following section.
+If it starts on day 8, the signs will start showing a day later.
+But the ovulation calculator gives you a rather broad spectrum.
+To hit closer to home, look out for the physical and psychological changes.

 Look out for: raw egg white-like clear, slippery, and runny fluid in your vagina that can stretch about 5 inches without breaking